Background

 a number of experts and skilled professionals who are always on hand

-possible.
-We usually organise four main shows each year at various venues
+to help and assist with any problems you may have.
+We usually organise six main shows each year at various venues

 within the South East and support as many other local events as possible.